 Heuristics in computer science and artificial intelligence are “rules of thumb” used in algorithms to assist in finding approximate solutions to complex problems.
-Often, there’s simply too much data to sift through in order to come to a solution in a timely manner, so a heuristic algorithm is used to trade exactness for speed.
+Often, there’s simply too much data to sift through to come to a solution promptly, so a heuristic algorithm is used to trade exactness for speed.
 However, because heuristics are based on individual rules unique to the problem they are solving, the specifics of the heuristics vary from problem to problem.

 The entire value proposition of a heuristic is based on trade-offs.
 Typically we are trading accuracy for time.
 That said, there are several different levers we have to pull when designing a good heuristic.